pawatsethaput/OpenBank/OAuth-1.0-Server.md

 For the 3rd step (obtaining the access token) and the access for protected resources the key is the concatenation of the consumer secret and the token secret with the “&” character in the middle like this:oauth_consumer_secret&oauth_token_secret

 The signature that results from the signature process MUST be encoded also since the protocol requires encoding all the OAuth parameters.
-The base 64 encoder used during signing process may add “=” at the end of the signature, it MUST be removed.

 # Step 4 : Accessing to protected resources :